Malberts20/Election_Analysis/README.md

 Tasks to complete:

-1. Calculate the total number of votes
+1. Total number of votes
 2. Complete list of candidates who recieved votes
-3. Calculate the total number of votes each candidate recieved
+3. Total number of votes each candidate recieved
-4. Calculate the percentage of votes for each candidate
+4. Percentage of votes for each candidate
 5. Determine the winner of the election based on popular vote

 ## Resources